Adroiti/docs-for-code-review-tools/tfsec/google-gke-use-cluster-labels.md

-Pattern: Missing use of labels for GKE cluster
+Pattern: Missing resource label for GKE cluster

 Issue: -

 ## Description

-Labels make it easier to manage assets and differentiate between clusters and environments, allowing the mapping of computational resources to the wider organisational structure.
+Labels make it easier to manage assets and differentiate between clusters and environments, allowing the mapping of computational resources to the wider organizational structure.

 **Resolution**: Set cluster resource labels.